 Zoho Projects Pros & Key Features

-• It integrates easily with other Zoho apps (like Zoho CRM, Zoho Books) and third-party tools like Google Workspace, Slack and Microsoft Teams, offering flexibility in your software stack
+- Integrates with Zoho apps and tools like Google Workspace, Slack and Microsoft Teams

 Zoho Projects Cons & Limitations